Secretary of Transportation

 Washington State Department of Transportation

-Roger Millar is the Acting Secretary of Transportation for the Washington State Department of Transportation.
+Roger Millar is the Secretary of Transportation for the Washington State Department of Transportation.
 He joined the agency as Deputy Secretary in October 2015 and was appointed Acting Secretary by Governor Jay Inslee in February 2016.
+He was appointed Secretary of Transportation in August of 2016.
 Millar oversees an agency of 6,800 employees, with responsibility for 18,600 lane miles of highway, 3,800 bridges, general aviation airports, passenger- and freight-rail programs, and Washington State Ferries, the nation's largest ferry system.

 Millar is a second generation civil engineer with 38 years of experience in the transportation arena.
 During that time he has worked in construction, design, planning, research, policy development, management and administration in both the public and private sectors.
 Millar has served as public works director, city and county planning director, arterial streets manager and vice president of a multi-national engineering firm, among other assignments.
 Prior to joining WSDOT, Roger served for five years as vice president of a national not-for-profit organization, providing technical assistance to state transportation agencies in Florida, Michigan, Minnesota, Oregon, Tennessee and Vermont.